madison-vega/hw14-tech-blog/README.md

 - [Questions](#questions)

 ## Installation
-This application will be deployed you Heroku, you will simply click on the link and it will route you to the function app.
+This application will be deployed you Heroku, you will simply click on the link and it will route you to the functioning app.

 ## Usage